Fingerkrampf/pi_node_setup_helper_script/README.md

 This PowerShell script simplifies and automates the setup of a Pi Node on Windows 11 (using PowerShell 5.1).
 It offers a comprehensive solution covering both basic node installation and advanced configurations, such as WireGuard tunnels for operation behind IPv6 connections.

 The script is designed to be user-friendly, guiding the user through an interactive menu.
-It is fully bilingual (German/English) and automatically adapts to the operating system's language.

 ## 🌟 Key Features

 * **Interactive Menu:** Easy navigation and control of all setup steps.
-* **Bilingual User Interface:**
-    * Automatic detection of the system language (German `de-DE` or English as default).
-    * All menus, instructions, and user prompts are displayed in the detected language.
 * **Automated Installation & Configuration:**
     * Windows Updates
     * WSL2 (Windows Subsystem for Linux Version 2) setup